 We have been getting great feedback here at www.deckstainhelp.com from all of the consumers who have been looking for better stain alternatives for their deck restoration.
 Our most popular article, “What is the Best Deck Stain” has quickly become the number one article on the web for asking questions and getting answers on restoring your exterior wood and deck.

-Deck staining can be a “chore” for residential homeowners and unfortunately walking into you local store may produce some of the worst options available.
-Not all deck stains are created equal and there is not a perfect stain type or brand that will out perform all the others.
+Deck staining can be a “chore” for residential homeowners and unfortunately walking into your local store may produce some of the worst options available.
+Not all deck stains are created equal and there is not a perfect stain type or brand that will outperform all the others.

 Water-Based Deck Stains

-Water based deck stain have come on rapidly in the last 4 years.
+Water based deck stains have come on rapidly in the last 4 years.
 The main reason for the vast amount of water based stains on the market today is related to changes in VOC laws across the country.
 Many states have adopted or soon will adopt lower VOC (Volatile Organic Compounds) regulations.
-This has prompted stain manufacturers to increase production of water soluble decking stains.
-In our opinion, water-based deck stain are “thin” paints with varying amount of acrylic and pigment.
+This has prompted stain manufacturers to increase production of water-soluble decking stains.
+In our opinion, water-based deck stains are “thin” paints with varying amount of acrylic and pigment.

 Pros: Water cleanup, less chance of mold or mildew growth.
 Environmentally friendly.

 Cons: Do not penetrate like an oil-base can.
 Slightly harder to apply as they dry quicker.
-Can be prone to peeling and wearing. *Defy Stains are the only exception that we have tested.
+Can be prone to peeling and wearing. *Restore-A-Deck Wood Stains and Defy Wood Stains are the only exceptions that we have tested.
 They penetrate the best of all water based stains, nearly as well as an oil.